-EDUC 3003.
-Effective Methods for the Elementary School/Field Experience
+EDUC 3003 Effective Methods for the Elementary School/Field Experience

 The purposes, parent-school-community relationships, curriculum, and activities of the elementary school.
 The first half of the course includes methods taken from the effective teaching research.
-Included in this course will be 30 hours of field placement experience and 30 hours of service learning.
-Prerequisite: GPA 2.5, sophomore status.
+Included in this course will be 30 hours of field placement experience.
+Required of all elementary education and special education teacher candidates.
+(Replaces practicum EDUC 250.)
+Prerequisites: GPA 2.5, sophomore status.
+(Fall, Spring)

-EDUC 3042.
-Children's Literature
+EDUC 3042 Children's Literature

 A survey intended to provide prospective teachers with opportunity for interpretative and critical study of literature suitable for children.
 The characteristics of subject matter, literary style, and the ways of illustrating are discussed.
 Wide reading is required.
+Required of all early childhood and elementary education teacher candidates.
+(Fall)

-EDUC 3072.
-Emergent Literacy
+EDUC 3072 Emergent Literacy

 Includes all of the areas of Language Arts applied to teaching young children.
-Issues in oral language development, listening, writing, and reading in birth to grade three programs will be considered.
-The pre-service teacher will be prepared to identify and choose a language arts curriculum for young children that is appropriate to their needs.
+Issues in oral language development, listening, writing, and reading in birth through grade three programs will be considered.
+The teacher candidates will be prepared to identify and choose a language arts curriculum for young children that is appropriate to their needs.
+Required of all early childhood education teacher candidates.
+(Fall)

-EDUC 3123.
-Effective Methods for the Secondary School/Field Experience
+EDUC 3123 Effective Methods for the Secondary School/ Field Experience

 The purposes, parent-school-community relationships, curriculum, and activities of the secondary school.
 Studies in educational tests and measurement are also included.
-Included in this course will be 30 hours of field placement experience and 30 hours of service learning.
-Prerequisite: GPA 2.5 and sophomore status.
+Included in this course will be 30 hours of field placement experience.
+Required of all secondary candidates.
+(Replaces practicum EDUC 250).
+Prerequisites: GPA 2.5, sophomore status.
+(Fall)

-EDUC 3153 Teaching Reading and Writing to Limited English Proficient (LEP) Learners.
+EDUC 3153 Teaching Reading and Writing to Limited English Proficient (LEP) Learners